Whether expert or beginner — choose from over 50 miles of trails

 Choose your own adventure and equestrian camping

-Choose from over 50 miles of equestrian trails, accessible from or near the brand new Frontier Town Campground, Equestrian and Day Use Area in North Hudson, NY.
-Frontier Town makes a great basecamp for all your riding throughout the area, with 19 equestrian camping sites, each with two tie stalls.
-In addition, there are thirteen horse tie stalls next to the camping pads.
+Choose from over 50 miles of equestrian trails, accessible from or near the brand new Frontier Town Campground, Equestrian and Day Use Area in North Hudson.
+Frontier Town makes a great basecamp for all your riding throughout the area.
 Trails lead to several scenic overlooks including the Schroon River.
 Check out this list and map of trails to craft the perfect ride.

-Get historic and scenic with a horse and wagon ride starting at the famed Great Camp Santanoni, a landmark estate where some of the wealthiest New Yorkers vacationed during the Gilded Age.
+Get historic and scenic with a horse and wagon ride to the famed Great Camp Santanoni, a landmark estate where some of the wealthiest New Yorkers vacationed during the Gilded Age.
 Wagon rides are provided by Newcombe Farm.
 Call ahead for reservations.
 This is a great way to truly experience a Great Camp the way the original owners did -- by arriving in a horse drawn wagon!

 Leave No Trace and Love Your ADK

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.